lingjzhu/CharsiuG2P/README.md

 # CharsiuG2P

 ### Introduction
-CharsiuG2P is Python-based tool for grapheme-to-phoneme conversion in over 100 languages.
+CharsiuG2P is transformer based tool for grapheme-to-phoneme conversion in over 100 languages.
+Given an orthographic word, CharsiuG2P predicts its pronunciation through a neural G2P model.

-Given an orthographic word, CharsiuG2P system first queries its phonemic transcription in a pronunciation dictionary, and, if the word is not present, predicts its pronunciation through a neural G2P model.
+This repository also contains instructions to replicate the papaer *ByT5 model for massively multilingual grapheme-to-phoneme conversion*.

 ### Table of content
 - [Introduction](https://github.com/lingjzhu/CharsiuG2P#introduction)